 - What are the most realistic threats to those critical assets, including insider threats and accidental loss?

 - How vulnerable are we to those specific threats?

-It is only after answering these three questions, can a firm can tackle the all-important final question: "How can we best invest our limited security budget to maximize our defenses against the highest priority threats and minimize enterprise risk?"
+Only after answering these three questions can a firm can tackle the all-important final challenge: "How can we best invest our limited security budget to maximize our defenses against the highest priority threats and minimize enterprise risk?"

-There is a reason that firms have not taken this seemingly common-sense approach to addressing data security.
-While the approach is straightforward enough, it requires significant collaboration by multiple stakeholder groups within the firm.
-In short, the approach recognizes that data security is more than just an IT problem.
-For instance, IT resources even at the CIO level would not have the domain expertise or insight into data content needed to identify the critical assets sought in question 1 above.
+There is a reason firms have not taken this seemingly common-sense approach to addressing data security.
+While the above approach is straightforward enough, it requires significant collaboration by multiple stakeholders.
+In short, it recognizes that data security is more than just an IT problem.

-Answering the second question posed above is often not within the realm of expertise for most IT staff-- even those with strong security backgrounds.
-Most firms do not have the luxury of dedicating staff to threat intelligence research.
-Certainly many subscribe to threat intelligence services or feeds but most of them do not provide sufficient contextual information to allow a firm to discern which of the threats pose the most risk to their data.
+Even IT staff with strong security backgrounds might have a difficult time answering these questions.
+Painting a full picture of data risk therefore necessitates input from lawyers, managers and other professional staff in addition to IT.
+However, most firms do not have the luxury of dedicating staff to threat intelligence research.
+Certainly, many subscribe to threat intelligence services or feeds, but most of those services do not provide sufficient contextual information to allow a firm to discern which of the threats pose the most risk to their data.

-The key to understanding and assessing threats is to include internal experts who really understand the various types of data in the firms possession and then facilitating a process (possibly with an outside threat intelligence expert) to identify the most likely threats to each data type.
-For instance, a law firm that possesses sensitive IP data belonging to major technology manufacturing clients definitely must be concerned about Chinese attackers attempting to steal that data.
-While a firm that handles a lot of large employment matters may not be as concerned about the Chinese and should instead be more focused on accidental exposures of personally identifiable information.
+The key to understanding and assessing threats is to include internal experts who really understand the various types of data in the firms possession and then facilitating a process to identify the most likely threats to each data type.
+For instance, a law firm that possesses sensitive IP data belonging to major technology manufacturing clients definitely must be concerned about hackers attempting to steal that data.
+Meanwhile, a firm that handles a lot of large employment matters may not be as concerned about hackers and should instead be more focused on accidental exposures of personally identifiable information.